Jason2Brownlee/QuakeBotArchive/research/essays/README.md

 More essays will be added as time permits.

-If you have corrections, comments, or additions to any essays, please email email Jason Brownlee via jason.brownlee05@gmail.com
+If you have corrections, comments, or additions to any essays, please email Jason Brownlee via jason.brownlee05@gmail.com

 ## Bot Essays